Struggling to identify let alone explain the effects of different English literary techniques?

 First person refers to themselves, second person to the audience and third person to everybody.

 First person narration is seen as more personal, while third person is favoured for omniscient narration, while second person is very uncommon.

 Example: First person = “I broke the lamp.”, second person = “You broke the lamp.”, third person = “She broke the lamp.”

 The attributing of human characteristics to non-human objects, by which inanimate objects appear to have life and/or feelings.

 This is often used in figurative descriptive language and is common in poetry.

 Example: “The tree branches thrashed against the window, their spindly, arthritic fingers creaking in the wind.”

 A question that is asked without the intent of receiving an answer because the answer itself is obvious.

-Generally these are used to force audiences to come to the correct answer on their own, though sometimes they may be used to prompt audiences to think harder about a specific idea.
+Generally rhetorical questions, as English literary techniques, are used to force audiences to come to the correct answer on their own, though sometimes they may be used to prompt audiences to think harder about a specific idea.